tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 In lack of a better name.
 It simply means to authorize access to an endpoint only for authenticated users.
-Is a user is unauthenticated we them anonymous user.
+We also call unauthenticated users for anonymous users.

 It works on an endpoint level.
 Meaning actions in controllers.